 You should also consult with each of the personnel that use your IT services: request their feedback on experiences with current services and ask them to list 5- 10 non-negotiables they would want/ expect in an IT provider.

 - Let their website do the talking

-Much can be gleaned from IT service providers websites prior to contacting them and you can weed out many contenders at this stage.
+Much can be gleaned from IT services for law firms providers websites prior to contacting them and you can weed out many contenders at this stage.
 Grab the list of provider recommendations you received from your networks and scan their websites for case studies or testimonials from previous clients, the demographic of their client base, their service offering, what Practice Management Systems they commonly work with, and the structure of their IT buying processes.
 Then head over to Google and check that their reviews match up with their online claims.

 - Ask questions based on your needs